Unity-Technologies/drone-pose-estimation-navigation/Documentation/2_set_up_the_scene_for_data_collection.md

 We will be collecting training data from a simulation, but most real perception use-cases occur in the real world.
 To train a model to be robust enough to generalize to the real domain, we rely on a technique called [Domain Randomization](https://arxiv.org/pdf/1703.06907.pdf).
 Instead of training a model in a single, fixed environment, we _randomize_ aspects of the environment during training in order to introduce sufficient variation into the generated data.
 This forces the machine learning model to handle many small visual variations, making it more robust.

-In this tutorial, we will randomize the position of the target and the drone, and also the color, intensity, and position of the lights, the number and pose of distractor objects, the texture on the walls and the position of the camera.
+In this tutorial, we will randomize the position of the target and the drone, and also the color, intensity, and position of the lights, the number, pose and color of distractor objects, the texture on the walls and the position of the camera.
 Note that the Randomizers in the Perception package can be extended to many other aspects of the environment as well.

 #### The Scenario